 Welcome to Warwick’s interdisciplinary Centre for the Study of the Renaissance!

 The CSR advances – through research, teaching, and outreach – the study of the period stretching from the fourteenth to the seventeenth century, at Warwick and beyond.
 It is particularly dedicated to exploring Renaissance Studies in a multidisciplinary and interdisciplinary way and within a context of international collaboration.
 It promotes activities that intersect with the work of medievalists and early modernists.

 The CSR's members include – in addition to its own students and research fellows and Prof. Catherine Bates – some forty academics drawn from Warwick’s departments of Classics and Ancient History; English & Comparative Literature; History; History of Art; and the Schools of Modern Languages & Cultures (especially Hispanic Studies, French, and Italian); Creative Arts, Performance & Visual Studies; and Cross-Faculty Studies.
-The Centre's staff includes an administrator (Mrs Jayne Sweet), a Director (Prof. David Lines), and a Director of Graduate Studies (Aysu Dincer).
+The Centre's staff includes an administrator (Mrs Jayne Sweet), a Director (Dr Teresa Grant), and a Director of Graduate Studies (Aysu Dincer).
 The CSR also maintains ties with a large community of honorary faculty and research fellows.

 The CSR is well-known for its organization of international conferences and symposia.
 With sponsorship from Warwick's Humanities Research Centre, the CSR also hosts a well-established series of research seminars (STVDIO), which invites speakers from the UK and abroad.